ipavanteja/download-data-from-server-to-local/README.md

 You can simply download the zip files by clicking on them.

-Once you download all the files and folders stop the python server with the ctrl+c keyboard shortcut and exit from the ssh connection with `exit` command
+Once you download all the files and folders stop the python server with the ctrl+c keyboard shortcut and exit from the ssh connection with `exit` command.